RemaJore/Interface-between-OV760-cameras-and-monitor-/README.md

 It was used a **framebuffer** to manage the difference between raw data timing from camera and HDMI timing.

 For final transmission of HDMI data to monitor, a **reference design** from Terasic was used as a top module, in which the custom logic was collocated.
+You will need all the files inclued in the reference project in order to make it work.